-- we have incurred operating losses in the past and may incur losses in the future; - our operating results may fluctuate significantly in the future, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations or any guidance we may provide, including the potential decline of revenue from our Sample Transport product line or other product lines as the COVID-19 pandemic eases; - our efforts to increase the scale and capacity of our manufacturing processes and systems could be disruptive to our operations and adversely affect our results of operations and financial condition, and we may not realize some or all of the anticipated benefits of these initiatives in the time frame anticipated or at all; - we depend on a limited number of customers for a high percentage of our revenue.
-For the year ended December 31, 2020, our largest customer is a distributor that accounted for 15% of our total revenue and our next largest customer accounted for 10% of our total revenue, each of which buy from us on a purchase order basis.
-If we cannot maintain our current relationships with customers, fail to sustain recurring sources of revenue with our existing customers, or if we fail to enter into new relationships, our future operating results will be adversely affected; - we compete with life science, pharmaceutical and biotechnology companies, some of whom are our customers, who are substantially larger than we are and potentially capable of developing new approaches that could make our products and technology obsolete or develop their own internal capabilities that compete with our products; - it may be difficult for us to implement our strategies for revenue growth in light of competitive challenges; - future strategic investments or transactions may require us to seek additional financing, which we may not be able to secure on favorable terms, if at all;

-- future acquisitions may expose us to risks that could adversely affect our business, and we may not achieve the anticipated benefits of acquisitions of businesses or technologies; - until very recently, the company has not invested in marketing and selling our products.
+- we have incurred operating losses in the past and may incur losses in the future; - our operating results may fluctuate significantly in the future, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations or any guidance we may provide; - our efforts to increase the scale and capacity of our manufacturing processes and systems could be disruptive to our operations and adversely affect our results of operations and financial condition, and we may not realize some or all of the anticipated benefits of these initiatives in the time frame anticipated or at all; - we depend on a limited number of customers for a high percentage of our revenue.
+If we cannot maintain our current relationships with customers, fail to sustain recurring sources of revenue with our existing customers, or if we fail to enter into new relationships, our future operating results will be adversely affected: - we compete with life science, pharmaceutical and biotechnology companies who are substantially larger than we are and potentially capable of developing new approaches that could make our products and technology obsolete; - it may be difficult for us to implement our strategies for revenue growth in light of competitive challenges; - future strategic investments or transactions may require us to seek additional financing, which we may not be able to secure on favorable terms, if at all; - future acquisitions may expose us to risks that could adversely affect our business, and we may not achieve the anticipated benefits of acquisitions of businesses or technologies; - until very recently, the company has not invested in marketing and selling our products.
 If we are unable to build a successful commercial (product development, marketing, and sales) function, our business and operating results will be adversely affected; - our long-term results depend upon our ability to improve existing products and introduce and market new products successfully; - the market may not be receptive to our new products and services upon their introduction; - our activities are and will continue to be subject to extensive government regulation, which is expensive and time consuming; - we rely on assumptions, estimates and data to calculate certain of our key metrics, and real or perceived inaccuracies in such metrics may harm our reputation and negatively affect our business; - our management has limited experience in operating a public company; - we rely primarily on trade secret laws, as well as confidentiality and non-disclosure agreements, and other contractual protections, to protect our technologies.
-If we are unable to protect the confidentiality of our technology, the value of our technology and products could be materially adversely affected; - the terms of the Credit Agreement may restrict our current and future operations, particularly our ability to respond to changes or to take certain actions; - THP controls us, and its interests may conflict with ours or yours in the future; and - upon the listing of our shares of common stock on the Nasdaq Global Market, we will be a "controlled company" within the meaning of the Nasdaq Rules and, as a result, we will qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
+If we are unable to protect the confidentiality of our technology, the value of our technology and products could be materially adversely affected; - the terms of the Credit Agreement may restrict our current and future operations, particularly our ability to respond to changes or to take certain actions;

+- THP controls us, and its interests may conflict with ours or yours in the future; and - upon the listing of our shares of common stock on The Nasdaq Stock Market, we will be a "controlled company" within the meaning of the Nasdaq Rules and, as a result, we will qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
 You will not have the same protections as those afforded to stockholders of companies that are subject to such governance requirements.